paulbarmstrong/optimus-ddb-client/docs/classes/OptimusDdbClient.md

 A tuple:
 * [0] All of the items that could be queried with the conditions up to the `limit` (if set).
 * [1] Either a `resumeKey` if there's more to query after reaching the `limit`, or undefined.
-It's always undefined if `limit` is not set. *WARNING*: The `resumeKey` is the LastEvaluatedKey returned by DynamoDB.
-It contains key attribute names and values from the DynamoDB table.
+It's always undefined if `limit` is not set. **WARNING: The `resumeKey` is the LastEvaluatedKey returned by DynamoDB.
+It contains key attribute names and values from the DynamoDB table.**

 **`Throws`**